|

 International arrival this afternoon

 or evening in Quito.
-Reception and escorted transfer to
+Reception

 Day 2: Quito